Searching for the Right Words

 Most often our discourse is composed of soon forgotten, throw-away lines.
 Most times we are not being judged by those around us.
 Most of what we say is not so important.
 Most of us are unimportant actors on the world stage.
 But don’t ignore those who are entrusted to say the right thing.
 Sure, we judge them and they sometimes miss the mark but most dialogue is subjective in nature.
 That is why juries are usually composed of 12 people, to contemplate the issues before they render a verdict.

 At the opposite end of the spectrum of throw-away discourse are those words that sting, cut deeply, and wound so badly that they are never forgotten.
 Words matter.
 An old adage remembered from long ago was, “sticks and stones may break my bones but words will never hurt me.”
-Growing up, the Footloose Forester did not question that adage, but has since learned that there in nothing further from the truth.
+Growing up, the Footloose Forester did not question that adage, but has since learned that there is nothing further from the truth.
 Words matter and hateful, spiteful words inflict pain.

 Vladimir Putin needs to turn around